miughetta/dig333-devlog/README.md

 Codecademy Python: 4-1 Functions, 4-2 Taking a Vacation <br>

-Recipes and outcomes:
+Recipes and outcomes:<br>
 5.0.
-Introduction
+Introduction<br>
 5.1.
-Deciding Between Python 2 and Python 3
+Deciding Between Python 2 and Python 3: Use python 3 unless there is an issue that requires python 2<br>
 5.2.
-Editing Python Programs with Mu
+Editing Python Programs with Mu:<br>
 5.3.
-Using the Python Console
+Using the Python Console: python3; then you can type command directly<br>
 5.4.
-Running Python Programs from the Terminal
+Running Python Programs from the Terminal: python program_name.py<br>
 5.5.
-Assigning Names to Values (Variables)
+Assigning Names to Values (Variables): i.e. a = 1<br>
 5.6.
-Displaying Output
+Displaying Output: <br>

 5.7.
-Reading User Input
+Reading User Input: <br>

 5.8.
-Arithmetic
+Arithmetic: <br>

 5.9.
-Creating Strings
+Creating Strings: <br>

 5.10.
-Concatenating (Joining) Strings
+Concatenating (Joining) Strings: <br>

 5.11.
-Converting Numbers into Strings
+Converting Numbers into Strings<br>
 5.12.
-Converting Strings into Numbers
+Converting Strings into Numbers<br>
 5.13.
-Finding the Length of a String
+Finding the Length of a String<br>
 5.14.
-Finding the Position of One String Within Another 5.15.
-Extracting Part of a String
+Finding the Position of One String Within Another<br>
+5.15.
+Extracting Part of a String<br>
 5.16.
-Replacing One String of Characters with Another Within a String 5.17.
-Converting a String to Uppercase or Lowercase 5.18.
-Running Commands Conditionally
+Replacing One String of Characters with Another Within a String<br>
+5.17.
+Converting a String to Uppercase or Lowercase<br>
+5.18.
+Running Commands Conditionally<br>
 5.19.
-Comparing Values
+Comparing Values<br>
 5.20.
-Logical Operators
+Logical Operators<br>
 5.21.
-Repeating Instructions an Exact Number of Times 5.22.
-Repeating Instructions Until Some Condition Changes 5.23.
-Breaking Out of a Loop
+Repeating Instructions an Exact Number of Times<br>
+5.22.
+Repeating Instructions Until Some Condition Changes<br>
+5.23.
+Breaking Out of a Loop<br>
 5.24.
-Defining a Function in Python
+Defining a Function in Python<br>